miqqie/pp_skillmap_portal/intro_to_javascript.md

 const descRow = jobDescData.find(d => d[dR] === rVal);
 ```

-`.find()` returns the **first element** that matches, or `undefined` if none do.
-Notice how the portal uses `.find()` constantly to locate the right column key by name rather than by hardcoded index — making the code resilient to column reordering.
+> **What this shows:** The first example searches the array of column header names to find the one containing the word "sector" — this is how the portal locates the right column regardless of its exact name or position.
+Instead of hardcoding `jobHeaders[2]`, it finds the right column by name, making the code resilient to column reordering.
+The second example finds the job description row whose role column matches the currently selected role, so the portal can display the correct description text.

+---

 #### `.forEach()` — Run a rule for every jar (no return value)

+`.forEach()` runs a function once for every item in the array.
+Unlike `.map()` and `.filter()`, it doesn't return anything — it's for **side effects** like updating the DOM or building strings.

 ```javascript
 // From updateRoles() — add each role as an <option> in the dropdown